tandasat/DumpVTable/README.md

     >DumpVTable.exe C:\Windows\SysWOW64\Macromed\Flash\Flash10zr.ocx out.py

-Then, you can apply the script on IDA Pro.
+Next, you can open the target file with IDA Pro.

 ![Before](/img/before.png)

-It becomes:
+Then, you apply the script to the IDB from [File] > [Script file] menu on IDA Pro.

 ![After](/img/after.png)

-All done!
+That's it.
+Have fun!

 Note